Zero6992/chatGPT-discord-bot/README.md

 # chatGPT-discord-bot

-> ### This is a project that provides you with the ability to integrate your own Discord bot using chatGPT
+> ### This is a project that provides you to build your own Discord bot using chatGPT

 # Setup